CloseClose

 Rest

-Although resting is not the fastest way to ease your discomfort, it is one of the best things you can do.
-While you rest, your body produces white blood cells to destroy the infection that is causing your illness.
+Although resting is not the fastest way to ease discomfort, it is one of the best things you can do.
+While you sleep, your body produces white blood cells to destroy the infection causing your illness.
 Most sore throats are caused by a cold.
 Unfortunately, there is no cure for the common cold other than rest and recuperation.
-If you are suffering from a cold or other illness, try to stay home in bed and avoid talking as much as possible so your body can fight off the virus and you can get well quickly.
+If you are suffering from a cold or other illness, try to stay home in bed and avoid talking as much as possible so your body can fight off the virus and get well quickly.

 Water

 A sore throat is typically caused by swollen, irritated tissues.
-When this occurs, your mucus membranes thicken, resulting in congestion.
-Drinking fluids like water, fruit juices, and soups can thin your mucus secretions, lubricate your pharynx, and prevent dehydration.
-When choosing a beverage, opt for a warm one rather than a cool drink.
+When this occurs, the mucus membranes thicken, resulting in congestion.
+Drinking fluids like water, fruit juices, and soups can thin mucus secretions, lubricate the pharynx, and prevent dehydration.
+When choosing a beverage, opt for a warm rather than a cool one.
 Warm beverages typically soothe irritated tissues and ease congestion.

 Apple cider vinegar

-Apple cider vinegar contains antibacterial compounds that help destroy bacteria and viruses that cause a sore throat.
-There are several different methods that can be used.
-You can mix a tablespoon of apple cider vinegar with 2 tablespoons of honey in a cup of warm water.
-You can also add a teaspoon or two of apple cider vinegar and lemon juice to a cup of hot green tea to help reduce inflammation and increase immunity.
+Apple cider vinegar contains antibacterial compounds that help destroy bacteria and viruses that cause sore throats.
+Several different methods can be used.
+For example, mix a tablespoon of apple cider vinegar with two tablespoons of honey in a cup of warm water.
+Add a teaspoon or two of apple cider vinegar and lemon juice to a cup of hot green tea to help reduce inflammation and increase immunity.
 Finally, apple cider vinegar can be mixed with warm water and salt for an effective gargle mixture.

 Leave a comment